 If you're visiting Timor-Leste for tourism and you arrive via Nicolau Lobato International Airport or Dili Seaport, you can apply for a visa on arrival (of up to 30 days duration).
-There is a charge of US$30 for a visa on arrival.
+There is a charge for a visa on arrival.
 There are no money exchange facilities at the airport.

 In other circumstances, including if you enter Timor-Leste by land, you'll need to get a visa before you arrive.

 If you can demonstrate you have a valid reason for extending your stay in Timor-Leste beyond 30 days, you may be able to extend your visa.
 Apply to the

 Immigration Department of Timor-Leste located at Vila Verde, Dili, to extend your visa.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact an